shizzard/merkle_root/README.md

 #### Microbenches

-NB: all microbenchmarks were done on a Apple MacBook Pro M1 with 8 active cores.
-Absolute numbers are of no interest here, the only interesting thing is how results differ depending on algorithm used.
+NB: all microbenchmarks were done on an Apple MacBook Pro M1 with 8 active cores.
+Absolute numbers are of no interest here, the only interesting thing is how results differ depending on the algorithm used.

 1. Time benches